 Of course, inexpensive isn’t always the greatest, but it doesn’t hurt to check out these parks to see if they’re any better than the others.
 However, for the price, Zero Gravity appears to be a reliable trampoline park with a wide range of attractions for you and your family to enjoy.

 How Far Does That Seem to Do an Hour of Sky Zone cost and The Summer Pass?

 This organization has approximately 200 sites in Canada and the United States.
-We can only estimate you an approximate price because entrance fees differ from state to state and place to place.
+We can only estimate an approximate price because entrance fees differ from state to state and place to place.
 The half-hour charge is usually $12.
 The hourly rate is $15 costs per person.

-For example, In Arizona, one of their parks charged around $14 per person, but keep in mind that these firms have the right to modify pricing at any moment and without warning.
+For example, In Arizona, one of their parks charges around $14 per person, but keep in mind that these firms have the right to modify pricing at any moment and without warning.
 When you have 10 or more persons in your party, you must make bookings and will be charged an extra $1 per person for the booking.